top of page

 We accept payment in multiple ways:

-PayPal Online payments, and any major credit cards that can be processed via PayPal, can be processed at checkout by selecting PayPal as your payment option.
+To pay online at checkout, PayPal and any major credit cards that can be processed via PayPal, can be processed at checkout by selecting PayPal as your payment option.

 Our Pickup Process

 We offer a contactless pickup process.
 When you receive your text or email notifying you that your order is ready for pickup, make your way to our address at 1285 Pinehurst Club Ct, O Fallon, MO 63366.
 On our porch is a cabinet that will contain your order with your name on it, the total due, if any, a red cash lockbox for cash payments, and QR codes for payment via PayPal or Venmo at pickup (for those who didn't pre-pay).
-We do have cameras for your safety, and we will typically be home if you have any questions, so just ring the bell if you'd like to chat or need your credit card swiped!
+We do have cameras for your safety, and we will typically be home if you have any questions, so just ring the bell if you'd like to chat or need to pay via phone tap to pay or have your credit card swiped!

 Note: during extreme cold or heat conditions, we may ask you to ring the bell to collect your order to keep the product from freezing or baking in the elements, especially if your order contains chocolate.